Learning and Development Associate

 Requirements

-• Strong project management skills, with a demonstrable ability to corral and manage details in a fast-paced, fluid environment
+• Exceptional project management, organization, and time management skills, with the ability to prioritize and execute in a fast-moving environment

 Benefits

-Charlie Health is pleased to offer comprehensive benefits to all full-time employees.
-Read more about our benefits here. #LI-Remote
+Charlie Health is pleased to offer comprehensive benefits to all full-time, exempt employees.
+Read more about our benefits here.#LI-Remote

-The total target base compensation for this role will be between $55,000 and $75,000 per year at the commencement of employment.
+The total target base compensation for this role will be between $62,000 and $80,000 per year at the commencement of employment.
 In addition to base compensation, this role offers a target performance-based bonus.
-The expected total cash compensation range, including potential bonus, will be up to $7,500 per year.
+The target total cash compensation range, including potential bonus, will be between $62,000 and $88,000 per year.
 Please note, pay will be determined on an individualized basis and will be impacted by location, experience, expertise, internal pay equity, and other relevant business considerations.
 Further, cash compensation is only part of the total compensation package, which, depending on the position, may include stock options and other Charlie Health-sponsored benefits.

 Our Values